 - General flow of the lines: The consistent, orderly and pleasing arrangement of the general pipe parts.
 From shank to bowl and including the stem.

-- Balance: An even distribution of visual weight.
+- Balance: An even distribution of visual and tactile weight.

 - Nuances: A subtle difference or distinction in expression.